richardsondx/checkmate/wiki/Cursor-Integration.md

 ## Key Integration Rule

-The primary integration happens through the `checkmate-feature-validation-workflow.mdc` rule, located in the `.cursor/rules/` directory.
+The primary integration happens through the `ai-feature-validation-guidelines.mdc` and `verification-trigger.mdc` rules, located in the `.cursor/rules/checkmate/` directory.

-This rule is triggered when you ask Cursor to work on a feature using CheckMate.
-It orchestrates the TDD loop by:
+These rules are triggered when you ask Cursor to work on a feature using CheckMate.
+They orchestrate the TDD loop by:

 1. Calling `checkmate list-checks` to provide Cursor with a checklist for the specified feature
 2. Instructing Cursor to define success/failure conditions, verify/implement code, and report outcomes